Nine Lessons and Carols: Service at King's College, Cambridge

+Broadcasting of the service

 The popularity of the service was established when the service began to be broadcast by the British Broadcasting Corporation in 1928, and, except for 1930, has been broadcast every year since.
 During the 1930s the service reached a worldwide audience when the BBC began broadcasting the service on its Overseas Service.
 Even throughout the Second World War, despite the stained glass having been removed from the chapel and the lack of heating, the broadcasts continued.
 For security reasons, the name "King's" was not mentioned during wartime broadcasts.

 Nine Lessons and Carols from King's College was first televised by BBC Television in 1954, conducted by the director of music, Boris Ord.

 Since the Second World War, it has been estimated that each year there are millions of listeners worldwide who listen to the service live on the BBC World Service.
 Domestically, the service is broadcast live on BBC Radio 4, and a recorded broadcast is made on Christmas Day on BBC Radio 3.
 In the US, a 1954 service was put into the National Recording Registry by the Library of Congress in 2008.
 The broadcast has been heard live on public radio stations affiliated with American Public Media since 1979, and most stations broadcast a repeat on Christmas Day.
 Since 1963, the service has been periodically filmed for television broadcast in the UK.
 Presently, each year a programme entitled Carols from King's is pre-recorded in early or mid-December then shown on Christmas Eve in the UK on BBC Two and BBC Four.
 The programme is weighted more heavily in favour of carols sung by the choir, with only seven readings in total, not all of which are from the Bible.

 In 2020, during the COVID-19 pandemic, the service was conducted, for the first time, without a congregation.
 The service did not take place live, but instead a pre-recorded service produced by King's College was broadcast at the usual time.
 It was the first time since 1930 that the service had not been broadcast live.